mre/mre.github.io.v2/blog/2017-why-type-systems-matter.md

 ```

 What does `0` represent?
 We can't say.
-We are lacking the context!
+We lack the context!

 The story gets a little clearer once we define an [enum](https://docs.python.org/3/library/enum.html) type like this: